freeCodeCamp/guide/src/pages/python/set-types/index.md

   s1 = {}
   print(s1)
   ```

-> Now we understand how to create set lets learn how we can use set's to perform computing mathematical operations such as intersection, union, difference, and symmetric difference which are basically types of set.
-> In following examples we will use common set for all the operations which are
+> We will use common set for all the operations which are
 ```
 setA = {1, 2, 3, 4, 5}
 setB = {5, 6, 7, 8, 9}